 The Unexpected Power of the Jab | Boxing Tips

 The jab is often used to establish dominance in the ring, which is also known as ring control.
-You can throw the jab while boxing in the ring to test your opponent and set them up for a power punch.
-Punch at your opponent several times with a double or triple jab in different locations to cause them to flinch or blink.
+You can throw the jab while boxing in the ring to test your opponent and set them up for power punches.
+Snap a punch at your opponent several times with a double or triple jab in different locations to cause them to flinch or blink during sparring.
 When you see that they've let their guard down, capitalize on the opening, and bring in a powerful two punch-- A.K.A. a straight right-- behind the jab.

 Once you’ve successfully thrown jabs combined with power punches, don’t back off of your opponent and give them time to recover.
 Instead, keep pushing them and applying pressure until they drop their guard.
 Create more space for yourself by going right back to the jab and avoid any counter punches an opponent may be prepared to throw.
 Work in some boxing combinations until their backs are against the ropes.

 Boxing with the jab allows you to simultaneously use offensive and defensive measures.
-Your rapid jabbing disrupts counterpunches and power punches from an opponent and keeps them away from you in the ring.
+Your rapid jabbing disrupts counter punches and power punches from an opponent and keeps them away from you in the ring.
 Sometimes being a strong Contender doesn't mean having the most power punches while fighting; it's about preventing that knockout punch from your opponent.

 An Important Move

 The jab is one of the most important tools you use in the ring.
 Develop your jab strength to ensure you can gain and sustain ring control without fatiguing your arm, and learn to use the jab in multiple ways to avoid becoming predictable.